 Each student is assigned a Personal Tutor, who provides support with both personal and academic matters.
 Students meet their Tutors every week in a timetabled session.
 The Tutor also plays an important role in advising students about university application and filling in the UCAS form.

 We are particularly concerned with monitoring the individual progress of all students in the College.
-Heads of Department supervise closely the academic progress of their students, using information such as weekly test and homework marks, mock exams and modular exam results.
+Heads of Department supervise closely the academic progress of their students, using information such as weekly test and homework marks and mock exams.
 In addition, Personal Tutors receive a detailed fortnightly record of their tutees’ performance, which they discuss with them in their regular meeting.
 The Principal and Vice Principals also meet every fortnight to discuss student performance.
 This allows us to intervene at an early stage if a student is making insufficient progress towards achieving their aims.

 Counselling & Special Needs